-For more information, including the contact information for the EPA representative in Connecticut, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the contact information for the EPA representative in Connecticut, see the EPA's page on Burial at Sea.

 Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws do prohibit dropping any objects that might cause harm to people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in Connecticut, see Making Funeral Arrangements in Connecticut.
+For more information about funeral laws in Connecticut, see Connecticut Home Funeral Laws.